 Abdominal Aortic Aneurysm Screening

-There is moderate evidence to support screening in individuals with risk factors for abdominal aortic aneurysms (e.g., males 65 years of age and older).
+AAAs occur most often in men, smokers and people between 65 and 75 years old.
+There is moderate evidence to support screening in individuals with risk factors for AAAs (e.g., males 65 years of age and older).

 Approximately 90% of AAAs occur below the kidneys.
 However, they can also occur above or at the kidneys.
 Such aneurysms can extend to include one or both iliac arteries in the pelvis.